-P.S, keep in mind that different areas of the country have different growing seasons, so what is in season here may not be what is in season where you live.
-We have a very short growing season in the high desert, which means that most people aren’t planting things like tomatoes and zucchini until mid-late May.
+*Please keep in mind that different areas of the country have different growing seasons, so what is in season here may not be what is in season where you live.
+We have a very short growing season in the high desert, which means that most people aren’t planting things like tomatoes and zucchini until mid-late May and harvesting late June or early July.

 JULY PRODUCE GUIDE